Hugh Elliott (diplomat)

-Hugh Stephen Murray Elliott (born 1965) is a British diplomat, currently serving as the Ambassador of the United Kingdom to Spain and non-resident Ambassador Extraordinary to Andorra since 2019.
+Hugh Stephen Murray Elliott (born 1965) is an executive and former British diplomat who served as Ambassador of the United Kingdom to Spain and non-resident Ambassador Extraordinary to Andorra from 2019 to 2024.
 Prior to this, he was Director for Communications at the Department for Exiting the European Union.
+Elliott currently works as executive chairman of Iberdrola Energía Internacional.

 Early life

-Elliott attended Bedford School from 1973 to 1983, where his father Tim Elliott taught Spanish.
-He then went up to Trinity College, Cambridge where he read Modern and Medieval Languages.
+Elliott attended Bedford School from 1973 to 1983, where his father, Tim Elliott, taught Spanish.
+He then went on to Trinity College, Cambridge, where he read Modern and Medieval Languages.